-Examines theory and process of communication, the role of speech in self-development, the nature of meaning, the art of persuasion, topic selection, the use of research-based evidence, and audience analysis.
-Includes organizing speech content, speech delivery and critique via presentation of informative and persuasive speeches and development of effective extemporaneous speaking style.
-Students gain self-confidence, proficiency, and poise.
+This course includes theoretical examination of the process of communication, the role of speech in self-development, the nature of meaning, and the art of persuasion.
+It provides practice in selecting speech topics, analyzing audiences, organizing speech content, improving speech delivery, and critiquing speeches via presentation of informative and persuasive speeches.
+Several graded and non-graded small group discussions sharpen additional communicative skills.